 Mergers and Acquisitions

 Catamaran also uses acquisitions to diversify its services.
-Also in 2012 it bolstered the Health Business Systems (HBS) segment, as well as its main business with the acquisition of PBM provider HealthTrans for $250 million in cash.
+In early 2015 it bought Salveo Specialty Pharmacy for $260 million, growing its specialty pharmacy operations.
+In 2012 it bolstered the Health Business Systems (HBS) segment, as well as its main business with the acquisition of PBM provider HealthTrans for $250 million in cash.
 Since HealthTrans was itself one of the company's HCIT customers, the acquisition gives Catamaran additional PBM customers that already use its HCIT services.

 In 2011 it bought PTRx, another pharmacy benefits manager, and SaveDirectRx, its mail-order pharmacy, for $77 million in cash.
 Also that year it bought MedMetrics Health Partners, a not-for-profit PBM organization affiliated with the University of Massachusetts Medical School.